soilwise-he/soilwise-fair-strategy/use-cases/spectroscopy.md

 * Align with FAIR principles (Findable, Accessible, Interoperable, Reusable).
 * Use persistent identifiers and open metadata standards.
 * Plan for interoperability across institutions, countries, and legacy datasets.

-If you'd like this guidance reformatted (e.g. as a PDF, internal SOP, or data model blueprint), just tell me how you’d like to use it!